CommonRoad/commonroad-autoware-interface/README.md

 ### autoware.universe update
 The docker image provided by autoware does not contain the simulator at the moment.
 Therefore, we modified the Dockerfile and build our own image of autoware with the simple simulator.

-To update the docker image in the container registry run the following commands in the main repository folder:
+To update the docker image in the container registry run the following commands (change the gitlab address if you are working with AV2.0 repository):
 1. **Optional**: pull latest changes from autoware
 2. Copy `DockerfileAutowareUniverse` to `autoware/docker/autoware-universe/Dockerfile`
 3. Run `autoware/docker/build.sh`